On behalf of The Law Office of Gustavo E. Frances, P.A.

 Estimate the cost of your divorce in a free consultation

 The total and final cost of your divorce also depends on attorney fees as well as whether your divorce is contested or uncontested.
-Our Fort Lauderdale divorce attorney says that the costs of a contested divorce ranges from $2,000 to $7,000, while an uncontested divorce can cost you up to $4,000.
+Our Fort Lauderdale divorce attorney says that the costs of a contested divorce range from $2,000 to $7,000, while an uncontested divorce can cost you up to $4,000.
 In an uncontested divorce, the parties reach a consensus and resolve their differences without getting the court involved (which explains why the costs of an uncontested divorce are lower than those of a contested divorce).

 Schedule a free consultation with our lawyers from The Law Office of Gustavo E. Frances, P.A. to evaluate your particular case and estimate the total cost of your divorce.
 Call our offices at 954-533-2756 for a free case evaluation today.